MicrosoftDocs/azure-media-services/media-services/latest/stream-live-tutorial-with-api.md

 input endpoint (ingest URL) that you then provide to a live encoder.
 The live event receives input streams from the live encoder using the RTMP/S or Smooth
 Streaming protocols and makes them available for streaming through one or more [streaming endpoints](/rest/api/media/streamingendpoints).
 Live events also provide a preview endpoint (preview URL) that you use to preview and validate your stream before further processing and delivery.

 This tutorial shows how to use .NET 7.0 to create a *pass-through* live event.
 Pass-through live events are useful when you have an encoder that is capable of multi-bitrate, GOP aligned encoding on premises.
-It can be a simple way to reduce cloud costs.
+It can a way to reduce cloud costs.
 If you wish to reduce bandwidth and send a single bitrate stream to the cloud for multi-bitrate encoding, you can use a transcoding live event with the 720P or 1080P encoding presets.

 In this tutorial, you will: